 What are voice disorders?

-other qualities of this or her voice.
-These problems occur when the vocal cords don't vibrate
+other qualities of your voice.
+These problems occur when your vocal cords don't vibrate

 Your voice is the sound that air makes when it is forced out of your lungs and passes

 Examples of voice disorders include: